 Soil pollution receives less attention when compared to air pollution and water pollution.
 However, soil pollution is grabbing more attention nowadays.
-Undoubtedly, soil is an indispensable environmental matrix for the growth of any terrestrial plants.
+Undoubtedly, soil is an indispensable environmental matrix for the growth of any terrestrial plant.
 Nevertheless, the rapid growth rate of population expansion and urbanization exceeds the sustainability and recovery capability of the ecosystem.
 This has virtually resulted in soil pollution.

 Pollution occurs mainly when human activities disrupt natural elemental cycles or reservoirs.
-The main sources of anthropogenic pollution can be broadly categorised energy production, industry, agriculture, transportation and waste management.
+The main sources of anthropogenic pollution can be broadly categorised as energy production, industry, agriculture, transportation and waste management.
 Pollution can be explained using the source pathway receptor concept known as the pollutant linkage.
 Pollution can have environmental, ecotoxicological and human health impacts.
 The main responses to pollution are based on legislation, technology and economic measures.

 Frequently Asked Questions on Effects of Environmental Pollution